 The sitting president may not endorse any candidate for school office.

-The student government may determine the procedure which, once approved by either the principal or superintendent, will dictate the selection and recommendation of students to serve on the school board.
+The student government may determine the procedure which, once approved by either the principal or superintendent, will dictate the selection and recommendation of students to serve on the school board and as the borough council representative.
+Three school board representatives and a borough council representative will also be selected prior to each school year.

 The administration will appoint a faculty advisor for the student government.